 Multiple ways to fix 500 Internal Server Errors are:

 Method #1 Refresh Your Web Page

-However, if you’re in the middle of a transaction and get the 500 Internal Server Error, we recommend you to use this refreshing technique as the last option to avoid paying more than once to your merchant.
-Another way to cross this island is to close the transaction page and opening it again, but this might deduct your amount and not provide the service or product you purchased.
+However, if you’re in the middle of a transaction and get the 500 Internal Server Error, we recommend you use this refreshing technique as the last option to avoid paying more than once to your merchant.
+Another way to cross this island is to close the transaction page and open it again, but this might deduct your amount and not provide the service or product you purchased.
 Hence, it is advisable to tread safely with a reliable Internet Connection while opening web pages.

 Still no help?
-Perhaps, you should navigate to the next method or adopt better hosting from any reliable source.
+Perhaps, you should navigate to the following method or adopt better hosting from any reliable source.
 Always remember to go through a couple of online reviews before adopting any kind of hosting.

 Method #2 Clear Your Cache